Tech hacks to empower educators

 Old-school (literally!) methods of managing content delivery, testing, assessment and out-of-class support have to change if universities and colleges want to prepare a new generation of students for the future.

-Over the course of the last two blogs on Higher Education, we have written about the evolution of classroom technology and dealt with optimizing student experience to ensure we have a generation of youngsters who can confidently step into the future while being assured of lifelong learning opportunities.
+Over the course of the last two blogs on Higher Education, we have written about new classroom technology and dealt with the optimization of student experience to ensure we have a generation of youngsters who can confidently step into the future while being assured of lifelong learning opportunities.
 In this blog, the third in the series, we are going to discuss ways in which to empower educators using technology.

 Educators have traditionally used their instinct and experience to carry out their day-to-day activities.
 But Higher Education is changing at an unprecedented rate.
 The types of courses and their numbers have grown, the average age of someone enrolled for higher education is on the rise, and the number of students enrolling for online courses increased by 5.6% between fall 2015 and 2016 (the fastest for the previous three years)[i] and students brought up in a digital world have rising expectations from their educators.
 These changes are bringing into question traditional methodologies of classroom management, content scheduling and delivery, testing and assessment along with the tools available to educators.
 According to a recent report by the New Media Consortium, a not-for-profit learning-focused organization exploring the use of new media and new technologies, traditional approaches to teaching can “often stifle learning as much as they foster it.”[ii]
 In the digital age, where everything is real-time and dynamic, educators cannot afford to fall behind.
 There is a need to spur innovation in higher education, putting educators in control with data and technology and helping them keep pace with the needs of millennials and NextGen learners.